B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

 The column headers stand for:

-- *EXC* - alleles which have exact matches (100% DNA identity) with previously identified alleles.
+- *EXC* - EXaCt matches (100% DNA identity) with previously identified alleles.
-- *INF* - inferred new alleles that had no exact match in the schema but are highly similar to loci in the schema.
+- *INF* - INFerred new alleles that had no exact match in the schema but are highly similar to loci in the schema.
 The *INF-* prefix in the allele identifier indicates that such allele was newly inferred in that genome, and the number following the prefix is the allele identifier attributed to such allele.
 Inferred alleles are added to the FASTA file of the locus they share high similarity with.
-- *LNF* - loci not found.
+- *LNF* - Locus Not Found.
 No alleles were found for the number of loci in the schema shown.
   This means that, for those loci, there were no BLAST hits or they were not within the BSR threshold for allele assignment.
+- *PLNF* - Probable Locus Not Found.
+Attributed when a locus is not found during execution modes 1, 2 and 3.
+  Those modes do not perform the complete analysis, that is only performed in mode 4 (default), and the distinct classification indicates that a more thorough analysis might have found a match for the loci that were not found.
-- *PLOT3/PLOT5* - possible loci on the tip of the query genome contigs (see image below).
+- *PLOT3/PLOT5* - Possible Locus On the Tip of the query genome contigs (see image below).
 A locus is classified as *PLOT* when the CDS of the query genome has a BLAST hit with a known larger allele that covers the CDS sequence entirely and the unaligned regions of the larger allele exceed one of the query genome contigs ends (a locus can be classified as *PLOT5* or *PLOT3*